 The answer is straight-forward: GO TO FILM MARKETS.

-When I say “Film Markets,” I mean one of these following film markets: AFM, EFM/Berlinale, or the Marche Du Film in Cannes.
-Or if television is your thing, you’ll want to attend one of the TV markets: MIPCOM, MIPTV, Natpe, or Real Screen.
-That’s the way to find and build personal relationships with distributors and sales agents who might be interested in your film before you make it.
+When I say “Film Markets,” I mean one of the following film markets: AFM, EFM/Berlinale, or the Marche Du Film in Cannes.
+Or if television is your thing, you'll want to attend one of the TV markets: MIPCOM, MIPTV, Natpe, or Real Screen.
+That's the way to find and build personal relationships with distributors and sales agents who might be interested in your film before you make it

-If you’d like more info on how to navigate the film markets, check out my AFM Action Plan.
-While it’s specific to AFM, all the film market strategies apply to the various markets through the year.
+If you'd like more info on how to navigate the film markets, check out my AFM Action Plan.
+While it's specific to AFM, all the film market strategies apply to the various markets throughout the year.
 And knowing this stuff can help you get distribution before your film is finished.